 Just outside the main entrance to Mercado Central you’ll find a typical Valencian stand selling a drink called horchata (or orxata, in Valencian dialect).
 It tastes a little like sweetened almond milk, and it’s made by burning and grinding chufa beans (more mysterious beans – the Valencians seem to love ‘em).
 The drink is traditionally served chilled with fartons – much like iced buns – and you can get them from L’Orxateria as a pick-me-up between sightseeing in the historic centre.

 In need of a restorative coffee fix or a refreshing beer?
 The coffee in Valencia seems generally to be of a high quality – I tend to order a cortado for a shot of espresso with a shot of warm milk to take the edge off.
 There’s also been a rise in Valencian craft beer since I started visiting: no longer are you limited to the local Turia lager – now you can find hoppy IPAs, sweet stouts and fruity white beers.

 If you find yourself in Russafa during the afternoon, looking for either a caffeine fix or somewhere to work on your laptop for an hour, pop into Café Artysana.
 Good coffee, tasty cakes, and chilled atmosphere to read, chat, or catch up on your emails.
 I’ve heard they also do brunch…

-While you’re in El Cabanyal by the coast, it’s definitely worth popping into cultural centre and hipster hangout La Fábrica de Hielo (literally translating as the ice factory).
+If you’re in El Cabanyal by the coast (for paella, perhaps), it’s definitely worth popping into cultural centre and hipster hangout La Fábrica de Hielo – literally translating as the ice factory.
 When I was there, the beer taps were flowing (with local beer Turia, among others), there was various street food on offer, and all this was accompanied by live music from a talented local duo singing and strumming.

 Heading to Spain?
 If you liked this Foodie Guide to Valencia Restaurants you might like my Barcelona Food Guide too…